hn275/hn275/README.md

 Full-time Computer Science student at University of Victoria.
 While not grinding the gears at school, I enjoy developing **full-stack applications**.

-- Currently I'm leading a team of 3 at [Collabify](https://collabify.space/).

 ## Languages
 - Go,
 - HTML/CSS/SCSS,